rupashreeh/RupashreeRangaiyengar_ATC_2021_Assignment/README.md

 Note: My examples folder contains images of my local run of the code.
 It is done on a Macbook Pro with macOs Catalina.
       I have not run this on a windows machine at all and do not know how it would behave.

       The order in which variables are given is taken in the same order.
+No order is imposed on variabe reading

       Spaces in the commands have no effect and are taken without the spaces: Example python3 python3 <path-where-file-is-downloaded>/pb.py "2*x7 + x2 <= 5" 2 1 2